la2050/archive/_projects/2016/ignite22-a-tech-expo-and-collaborative-experience-celebrating-innovations-shaping-the-22nd-century.md

   biotechnology education and partner with industry.
 By engaging area high school students involved in ITEP (International Trade Education Programs), IGNITE22 will inspire the next generation of STEM leaders.
-project_areas:
-  - County of Los Angeles
-  - City of Los Angeles
 project_measure: >-
   IGNITE22 aims to bring together a diverse group of entrepreneurs, investors and industry leaders to foster the commercialization of transformative